ines-d/Environnement_de_travail/docs/source/index.rst

-..
-Environnement de travail documentation master file, created by sphinx-quickstart on Sat Dec  7 09:30:41 2019.
+.. environnement de travail documentation master file, created by sphinx-quickstart on Mon Dec  9 14:18:41 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Environnement de travail's documentation!
+Welcome to environnement de travail's documentation!
 ====================================================

-TDM
-====
 .. toctree::
    :maxdepth: 2
    :caption: Contents: